-So we try to answer the question: what antenna for DVB-T/T2?
+So we will try to answer the question posed: which antenna for DVB-T/T2?

 Of course, this question cannot be answered unequivocally.
 A full success in each case should be guaranteed by a professional installer, who, using their own experience and suitable measuring instruments, will be able to choose the optimum solution for the location.
 People buying antennas on their own should at least look at the roofs of buildings in the vicinity and learn from the experiences of residents who already receive digital terrestrial television.